Kanban-Zai/kanban-zai-version-1.0/core.md

 ## WHAT IS KANBAN-ZAI

-Kanban-Zai enables execution teams to "Fail Fast", "Adapt Fast" and move forward with objectivity.
+Kanban-Zai enables Software Development Eexecution teams to "Fail Fast", "Adapt Fast" and move forward with objectivity.

 ## WHY KANBAN-ZAI